tsusanto/gt/_posts/2025-09-24-braised-chicken-potatoes.md

   <figcaption>Mini Pickleball Tournament at our Club</figcaption>
 </figure>

 We took G's mom to shop at Costco today.
-We then went to buy lunch at a chinese bakery/dim sum to go place and had fun choosing and pointing and stuff to the counter lady.
+We then went to buy lunch at a chinese bakery/dim sum to go place and had fun choosing and pointing at stuff to the counter lady.
 His mom then paid for all the yummy goodies we chose, it suddenly made me feel like a kid again in a good way when my parents used to pay for things when I was a kid.

 <figure>
   <a href="#"><img src="{{ '/images/dim-sum-togo.jpg' | absolute_url }}" alt=""></a>